gem/oq-engine/doc/manual/oq-manual.rst

-The information in the metadata section is common to all of the assets in the portfolio and needs to be incorporated at the beginning of every exposuremodel file.
-There are a number of parameters that compose the metadata section, which is intended to provide general information regarding the assets within the exposuremodel.
+The information in the metadata section is common to all of the assets in the portfolio and needs to be incorporated at the beginning of every *Exposure Model* file.
+There are a number of parameters that compose the metadata section, which is intended to provide general information regarding the assets within the *Exposure Model*.
 These parameters are described below:

--  ``id``: mandatory; a unique string used to identify the exposuremodel.
+-  ``id``: mandatory; a unique string used to identify the *Exposure Model*.
 This string can contain letters (a–z; A–Z), numbers (0–9), dashes (–), and underscores (_), with a maximum of 100 characters.